bytemania/stats_CA1/answers.md

 ### Question F
 Load *HairEyeColor* dataset into workspace.

 *Hint: dataHairEye <- as.data.frame(HairEyeColor)*

 f.
-As a cutomer, I would like to know the total number of people with various color combination of hair and eyes.
+As a customer, I would like to know the total number of people with various color combination of hair and eyes.
 Which chart suits best for this task?
 Plot the same.
 (1 mark)
 #### Answer F

-For this dataset we are counting the value of *two categorical* variables so we need to find a way to see this two variables and how they correlate with other.
+For this dataset we are counting the value of *two categorical* variables, so we need to find a way to see this two variables and how they correlate each other.

 Initially, I considered a *heatmap* or a chart
 *count overlapping points*.
 However, I encountered difficulties in